geekiam/website/static/posts/what-is-trustless-authentication.md

   - authentication
   - javascript
   - nu_id
+  - IAM
 categories:
   - software-development
 ---

 The internet is great!
 It's a technology that has revolutionised and changed the world and societies we live in, in many ways, some good and definitely some bad.

 One of the bad things the internet has inflicted on us, is the need to constantly create Usernames and Passwords and the need to constantly share or provide what was once considered private or personal information with almost every website.

 It seems you can't register to use a service or buy a product on websites without having to provide your Date of Birth, inside leg measurement, first pets name, mothers maiden name, national security number, mobile number.
 All